 Tayto Park, Meath

 If you are looking for somewhere great to celebrate Halloween in Ireland, then consider heading to Tayto Park.
-With two Halloween events, children will love (depending on how tall they are), there is lots going on at Tayto Park this spooky season.
+With two Halloween events usually held annually, children will love (depending on how tall they are).
+There is normally lots going on at Tayto Park during spooky season.

 Firstly, there is a Tricky Trail suitable for the whole family which involves a spooky treasure trail around the park taking in haunted halls, a hay bale maze, and more to delight everyone.
-Children will receive a free trick or treat bag and there will be lots more activities to enjoy along the way.
+Children receive a free trick or treat bag and there is lots more activities to enjoy along the way.

 The second Halloween event at Tayto Park this season is the After Dark event, suitable only for kids over a height of 1.2m.
-This Halloween night event
+This NO scare event involves riding your favourite attractions at night.

 Address: Crooksling, Co.
 Dublin